What is West Coast Swing?

 West Coast Swing Community

 The community of WCS dancers around the world reaches far and wide.
 You’ll find a welcoming smile everywhere you go.
-We are forever delighted by the talents and qualities that are present in WCS dancers around the world.
+We’re forever delighted by the talents that are present in WCS dancers around the world.
 You can go to almost any part of the world and find a budding WCS scene and the online WCS community is as rich as real world.
-With many websites, forums, groups and social media pages to further your development and keep you on the pulse of the worldwide vibe.
+With many websites, forums, groups and social media pages to keep you on the pulse of the worldwide vibe.

 Where did it come from?